-The country is rapidly changing and new roads open up yearly.
+The country is rapidly changing, and new roads open up yearly.
 Content from places like Tigit and VietnamCoracle can get outdated.
-However for Vietnam to gain popularity, we make it a yearly objective to go out there and find the latest and greatest routes to drive.
-The route documented within is what we think is the ultimate Vietnam motorbike routes for travellers.
+However, for Vietnam to gain popularity, we make it a yearly objective to go out there and find the latest and greatest routes to drive.
+The journey documented within is what we think is the ultimate Vietnam motorbike route for travelers.

 - The Recommended Vietnam Motorbike Route

 - How long does it take to travel each part of Vietnam?

 - Central Vietnam Motorbike routes

 - Optional – The Mekong Delta and Phu Quoc

 - Places not to ride in Vietnam

 - Choosing the right section to ride on a time budget

 - How far is it possible to ride in a day?

 How long does it take to travel each part of Vietnam?